progit/progit/de/07-customizing-git/01-chapter7.markdown

 	$ git config --global core.pager ''

-Wenn Du dies ausführst wird Git immer die komplette Ausgabe aller Befehle anzeigen, egal wie lang sie ist.
+Wenn Du dies ausführst, wird Git immer die komplette Ausgabe aller Befehle anzeigen, egal wie lange sie ist.

 <!--
 If you run that, Git will page the entire output of all commands, no matter how long it is.